Boeing stock forecast: end of multi-year consolidation and new targets

 At the end of 2024, Boeing held approximately 26.3 billion USD in cash and marketable securities.
 However, high debt levels and negative free cash flow pose a risk to the company’s financial stability.
 Should these figures persist, they could affect Boeing’s credit ratings and its ability to fund future programs.

 Despite the challenging situation, Boeing’s management is taking active steps to stabilise operations.
 Production of key aircraft models resumed after the strike ended.
-Efforts are underway to reduce costs and improve operational efficiency.
-Particular focus is being placed on enhancing quality control and ensuring product safety – critical factors in regaining the trust of both customers and aviation regulators.
+Efforts are underway to reduce costs and improve operational efficiency, with a focus on enhancing quality control and ensuring product safety – critical factors in regaining the trust of both customers and aviation regulators.

 At the same time, Boeing’s large order book, government contracts, and the potential recovery of its commercial division offer a foundation for a gradual return to stability.